Metz-Ville station

-Metz-Ville station (French: Gare de Metz-Ville)is the main railway station serving the city of Metz, capital of Lorraine, France.
-Sometimes spoken of as the Station Palace as it displays the apartments of the German Kaiser Wilhelm II, Metz station has been registered as a Historic Monument since 15 January 1975.
+Metz-Ville station (French: Gare de Metz-Ville) is the main railway station serving the city of Metz, capital of Lorraine, France.
+Built when the city was under German rule, it is sometimes spoken of as the Station Palace as it displays the apartments of the German Kaiser Wilhelm II.
+Metz station has been registered as a Historic Monument since 15 January 1975.
 This designation gives legal protection to the station's facade, the roof, the departure hall, the honorary lounge, and the former station restaurant with its interior decorations.

 History and strategic role

 The station in Metz was a central point of plans for a new urban area in Metz, now called the Imperial Quarter, which was built during the first annexation of Metz into the German Empire.
 In order to "Germanify" the city, Kaiser Wilhelm II decided upon the creation of a new district shaped by a distinctive blend of Germanic architecture.
 The district was conceived by German architect Conrad Wahn and is now commonly called the Imperial District.

 The railway station constitutes the cornerstone of this district, not far from the historic downtown.
 Its first aim was military usage and it had to answer a strategic need: For the success of the Schlieffen plan, the Kaiser had to be able to transport his troops from France to Russia in just 24 hours.
 This resulted in a sizeable station with platforms large enough to accommodate troops on foot and on horseback.
 So the Metz railway station was directly linked to Berlin via the Cannons Railway.